-This privacy notice was published on 28th October 2020.
+This privacy notice was published on 24 May 2018 and last updated on 24 May 2018.

 I continually review my privacy practices and may change this policy from time to time.
 When I do it will be placed on the website.